 Certain of X-spine's former shareholders, who now own over 10% of our common stock, own a controlling share of X-spine's largest supplier, Norwood Tool Company d/b/a Norwood Medical.
-In 2015, products purchased from Norwood Medical accounted for approximately 12% of its operating products.
+In 2013 and 2014, products purchased from Norwood Medical accounted for approximately 35% and 22% of product purchases, respectively.
 X-spine's dependence on Norwood Medical exposes us to risks, including limited control over pricing, availability and delivery schedules.
 If Norwood Medical ceases to provide X-spine with sufficient quantities of products in a timely manner or on terms acceptable to X-spine, or ceases to manufacture products of acceptable quality, X-spine would have to seek alternate sources of supply.
 Because of the nature of X-spine's regulatory and quality control requirements, and the proprietary nature of its products, it may not be able to quickly engage additional or replacement suppliers.
 Any such disruption could harm X-spine's business, results of operations or financial condition.

-Risks Related to Our Indebtedness
+Risks Related to our Business